jpverkamp/blog/content/programming/2015/2015-12-01-iterating-the-github-api.md

 - GitHub
 slug: iterating-the-github-api
 ---
-Today I found myself auditing an organization's users to see which have {{< wikipedia "multifactor authentication" >}} enabled[^1].
+Today I found myself auditing an organization's users to see which have [[wiki:multifactor authentication]]() enabled[^1].
 Since we have a not insignificant number of users, I wanted to write a quick script to automate it.
 Down the rabbit hole I go... and now I have a clean way of iterating across paginated GitHub API responses.

 <!--more-->